joshuaandrewsN/ncpbootcamp/ClusterMaintenanceandLifecycleOperations/ClusterMaintenanceandLifecycleOperations.rst

 **The NCC output log is also stored on the:**

 - Foundation VM: */home/nutanix/foundation/log/ncc/’cluster_name’ /logs/ncc-output.log*
-- The Cluster itself: */home/nutanix/data/logs/ncc-output.log*
+- The Cluster itself: */home/nutanix/data/logs/ncc-output.log* can be found on the CVM where the ncc health_checks run_all has been run.